Azure/azure-storage-fuse/TSG.md

 - Use of HTTP while 'Secure Transfer (HTTPS)' is enabled on a Storage account
 - Enabled VNET Security rule that blocks VM from connecting to the Storage account.
 Ensure you can connect to your Storage account using AzCopy or Azure CLI
 - DNS issues/timeouts - add the Storage account resolution to /etc/hosts to bypass the DNS lookup
+- If using a proxy endpoint - ensure that you use the correct transfer protocol HTTP vs HTTPS

 **3. For MSI or SPN auth, Http Status Code = 403 in the response.
 Authorization error**
 - Verify your storage account Access roles.
-Make sure you have both Contributor and Storage Blob Contributor roles for the MSI or SPN identity..
+Make sure you have both Contributor and Storage Blob Contributor roles for the MSI or SPN identity.
+- In the case of a private AAD endpoint (private MSI endpoitns) ensure that your env variables are configured correctly.

 **4. fusermount: mount failed: Operation not permitted (CentOS)**